Easing the stress of long-distance connections

 As a designer, I also learned that…

-Diverse user research is essential to learn different user’s habits and wants.
+Diverse user research is essential to learn about different users’ habits and wants.
 It was meaningful to learn about various people’s experiences, but also insightful to know how those experiences might influence the app’s product direction.

 Time restrictions mean we must make trade-offs between initial design goals and final deliverables.
 If we had more time, for instance, we would have loved to add a haptic functionality to our Moments screen where tracing a line of light on your screen would show up on your friend’s screen.